It's that time of year again!

 Although there are a lot of phone chargers out there, I bet few, if any, are like this OCOOPA rechargeable power bank, which also acts as an instant hand warmer.

-As a gal who lives with a heating pad on her back and microwaveable booties on her feet, I can't tell you how much this gift would be appreciated by those of us who must press on and keep typing despite having frozen fingers.
+As a gal who lives with a heating pad on her back and microwaveable booties on her feet, I can't tell you how much this gift will be appreciated by those who must press on and keep typing despite having frozen fingers.

 The pocket-sized OCOOPA comes in black, blue, and pink, and fits into sweater and coat pockets just as well as it does a desk drawer.

 If you've been reading along in this post, then you know I'm a pen and paper person.
 I love pens and journals and all sorts of office supply stuff.

 So, naturally, over the years, I've wanted desperately to be one of those people who whips out a lovely planner when trying to schedule something.

 Me: What's that?
 January 9th you say? <opens briefcase, pulls out lovely planner, and quickly flips to the right page>

 Me: <Reaching for my equally lovely Kuru Toga pencil> Great!
 I've penciled you in.